dpinney/RatDigest/README.md

 # Install Instructions.

 Get the prerequisites: [GridLAB-D](https://sourceforge.net/projects/gridlab-d/files/?source=navbar) and Python [2.7.x](https://www.python.org/downloads/).
-Then download this repository and run `python ratDigest.py` to run the tests.
+Then download the ratDigest [release you want](https://github.com/dpinney/RatDigest/releases), unzip it, and run `python ratDigest.py` to run the tests.

 # GLM Assumptions

 - No clock or minimum timestep settings (we add our own).

-# v1.0.0 Todo List (XXX = Complete)
+# v1 Todo List (XXX = Complete)

 - XXX Add identifier to each payload.
 - XXX Switch object in test system.